blockades/mmt_resources/guides/kraken_revolut_withdrawl.md

 **Steps**:

-* Go to Revolut, hit the 'Payments' tab, and in the 'Out' submenu.
-Select 'To bank account'.
-This will take you to the 'Bank Transfer' page.
+* Go to Revolut, hit the `Payments` tab, and in the `Out` submenu.
+Select `To bank account`.
+This will take you to the `Bank Transfer` page.
 * Add a new beneficiary.
-Depending on the context, you will want to select 'Myself', 'Another Person' or 'a Business'.
+Depending on the context, you will want to select `Myself`, `Another Person` or `a Business`.
 * Complete the form with your account details.
-* Return to the 'Bank Transfer' menu and select the beneficiary you just entered.
+* Return to the `Bank Transfer` menu and select the beneficiary you just entered.
 * Enter the amount and hit send.
 * Enter your pincode.
 * Input the two-factor confirmation code Revolut will send you by SMS.